c1ty/ccstuff/turtle_remote/readme.md

     <img src="https://github.com/c1ty/ccstuff/raw/main/turtle_remote/images/remote_main.png" width=300>
 </p>

 I apologize for the busy layout.
-We have four main columns of action-buttons: `dig` for diggin, `mov` for movement, `det` for detection and `plc` for placement.
+We have four main columns of action-buttons: `dig` for digging, `mov` for movement, `det` for detection and `plc` for placement.

 The digging buttons are labelled `D` for down, `U` for up and `F` for forward.
 Movement buttons are labelled